 A brief history of Apps

-The use of online or mobile applications software or “Apps” has boosted the way we used things online.
-Companies jumped onto the bandwagon when they discovered that we mostly use Smartphones to consume the Internet – a lot more than on desktops.
+The way we use online or mobile applications software or “Apps” has changed how we consume products and services online.
+Companies jumped onto the bandwagon when they discovered that we mostly use Smartphones for the Internet.

 App developers were then subsequently sought after to create mobile Apps for practically anything.
-What started as something mainly for gamers moved quickly onto Apps for any commercial activity.
+What started as something mainly for gamers moved quickly onto applications for practically any commercial activity.

-We now use Apps (the Internet) for shopping; fitness; travelling; online bookings and banking.
-Developers now create customised software to help with anything.
+We now use Apps for our shopping; fitness; traveling; online bookings and banking.
+Developers now create customized software to help us with practically, anything.

-There is now an App store for every significant tech provider – Microsoft, Google and Apple to mention a few.
-This naturally fattened pockets and created an additional stream of income for an eager target market.
+In addition, we now have App stores for every significant tech provider – Microsoft, Google, and Apple to mention a few.
+This has naturally fattened the pockets of software companies and created an additional stream of income for them.

-The ‘catch’ for using mobile apps is that though it costs you nothing to download, using them still require some form of ‘registration’.
-You can do this by providing personal data: linking to an existing account such as your Facebook or Google account.
+The ‘catch’ for using mobile apps is that even though it costs you nothing to download, using them still requires you to register with your personal details.
+You can also do this by linkingyour existing social media accounts.

 The benefit to App providers

-The Apps, which are also embedded in social media, create a data goldmine for marketers to study and track your browsing habits.
-Through them marketers can gain valuable insights into your interests and then customise products/services to sell to you via targeted ads.
+These Apps, which are integrated with social media services, create a data goldmine for marketers to study and track browsing habits.
+Through them, marketers can gain valuable insights into your interests and then customize their products/services to sell to you.

 Imagine getting paid to surf the web for hours.
-The way you get paid for taking on a survey, partaking in a social experiment or donating an organ or sperm?
+The way you get paid for taking on a survey, partaking in a social experiment, donating an organ or sperm?

-This is the way distributed apps are touted to work: by rewarding you for the use of specific applications (in a peer-to-peer review like setting) with cashable tokens.
+This is the way distributed apps are touted to work.
+They reward you for the use of specific applications (in a peer-to-peer review setting) with cashable tokens.
 Seems only fair right?

 Now you can imagine how companies like Cambridge Analytica would react to having to pay you for their use of your data.
-There will be reluctance and resistance but if they could pay companies like Facebook for the use of data, why not pay us directly?
+They would surely be reluctant and that’s why they preferred to work clandestinely.
+But if they could pay companies like Facebook for the use of data, why not pay us directly?

-There are currently also web-browsers (built as DApps on blockchain platforms such as Ethereum or EOS) that will reward the user for merely using their brands of DApps.
+There are currently also web-browsers (built as DApps on blockchain platforms such as Ethereum or EOS) that will reward you for merely using their DApps.

-For instance, you will be rewarded in cashable tokens to surf the net over applications like Google Chrome, Opera, Microsoft Edge or Mozilla Firefox.
+For instance, you are rewarded in cashable tokens to surf the net over applications like Google Chrome, or Mozilla Firefox.

-We certainly don’t think anyone would refuse such an offer.
-It is therefore, only a matter of time that this form of Internet-browsing and use of applications become the norm.
+It is only a matter of time that this form of Internet-browsing and use of applications becomes the norm.